paultgriffiths/research/README.md

 - Tropospheric Ozone Assessment Report: A critical review of changes in the tropospheric ozone burden and budget from 1850-2100 (Contributed to the section on heterogeneous chemistry) DOI:10.1525/elementa.2020.034

 - Reconciling the climate and ozone response to the 1257 CE Mount Samalas eruption.
-DOI: 10.1073/pnas.1919807117
+DOI:10.1073/pnas.1919807117

 - Methane Emissions in a Chemistry-Climate Model: feedbacks and climate response (UKCA development/box modelling).
-DOI: 10.1029/2019MS002019
+DOI:10.1029/2019MS002019

 - Ozone trends from two decades of ground level observation in Malaysia (using https://davidcarslaw.github.io/openair/) DOI:10.3390/atmos11070755